l33tdaima/l33tdaima/p142m/README.md

 # 142. Linked List Cycle II (Medium)

-Given a linked list, return the node where the cycle begins.
-If there is no cycle, return null.
+Given the `head` of a linked list, return the node where the cycle begins.
+If there is no cycle, return `null`.

-There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
-Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
-Note that pos is not passed as a parameter.
+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the `next` pointer.
+Internally, `pos` is used to denote the index of the node that tail's `next` pointer is connected to (0-indexed).
+It is `-1` if there is no cycle.
+Note that `pos` is not passed as a parameter.

-Notice that you should not modify the linked list.
+_Do not modify_ the linked list.

 ### Follow up: